-Welcome to the Florida Tech Family.
-The Office of Student Life shares in your commitment to the educational and personal success of your son or daughter.
-We look forward to partnering with you as we support your son or daughter through his or her ups and downs, mistakes and triumphs.
-Our goal is to provide you with the resources and information you will need to guide, advise and support your son or daughter in his/her academic endeavors here at Florida Tech.
-We look forward to working with you to enhance his/her personal growth, and provide opportunities that prepare him/her to face all of life's challenges head-on.
+Welcome to the Florida Tech Family!
+Student Life shares in your commitment to your student's educational and personal success.
+We look forward to partnering with you as we support your student through their ups and downs, mistakes, and triumphs.
+Our goal is to provide you with the resources and information you will need to guide, advise and support your student in their academic endeavors here at Florida Tech.
+We look forward to working with you to enhance your student's personal growth, and provide opportunities that prepare them to face all of life's challenges head-on.

 We encourage you to become an active member of the Florida Tech community.
-Our hope is you will become involved in the opportunities we have that will allow you to share in our students' successes together.
+We hope you will become involved in the opportunities we have that will allow you to share in our students' successes.
 By working with each other, we will soon stand proudly and watch as your student enters the world as a confident, well-rounded Florida Tech graduate.

 REGISTER FOR 2023 FAMILY WEEKEND

-- Directions and Hotels: If you are in need of a hotel or directions to campus, you can view a listing of places to stay.
+- Directions and Hotels: If you need a hotel or tips to campus, you can view a listing of places to stay.

-- Parking: Parking will be open during Family Weekend so you may park anywhere on campus except the parking spots that have signs stating they belong to a certain faculty/staff/student.
+- Parking: Parking will be open during Family Weekend, so you may park anywhere on campus except the parking spots with signs stating they belong to a particular faculty/staff/student.